phluid61/internet-drafts/file-scheme/draft.md

 ~~~~~~~~~~

 However that construct was never used in practice, and in fact would
-have collided with the eventual encoding of UNC strings in URIs.
+have collided with the eventual encoding of UNC strings in URIs
+described in {{ext-unc}}.

 __Exceptions__